 - 1/2 cup raisins

 - 1/2 cup dried cranberries

 - 1/4 cup shredded coconut (preferably unsweetened)

 - 1/4 cup brown rice syrup

 - 1 tablespoon sesame seeds

-4. Scrape the mixture from the small bowl into the large bowl.
+Scrape the mixture from the small bowl into the large bowl.
 Gently stir the together until mostly combined, working slowly as the wet ingredients will be thick and sticky.
 Add the millet, chia seeds, amaranth and sesame seeds.
 Mix with your hands until all ingredients are evenly combined.5.

 Lift the cooled bars out of the pan and slice into 10 bars with a sharp knife or bench scraper.
 Store in an airtight container for up to 1 week.